 - Foreign Children: 100 baht

 Foreign workers living and working legally in Thailand may be able to show a government-issued ID and pay the local price.
+You can probably also get a discount if you speak Thai.
 If arriving at a resort by boat, you’ll probably be approached on the beach by an officer to pay the entrance fees.

-Some travelers miffed about the dual pricing scheme have found ways to avoid paying — and technically you don’t need to pay if you never leave town — but all of the best beaches are located within the boundaries of the national park.
+Some budget-restricted travelers miffed about the dual pricing scheme have found ways to avoid paying — and technically you don’t need to pay if you never leave town — but all of the best beaches are located within the boundaries of the national park.
+Really, just paying the fee is easier than worrying about it every time you pass through the checkpoint to go to town.

-Sadly, fees clearly aren’t being put toward cleaning up the abundance of litter and rubbish in the national park.
+Sadly, fees clearly aren’t being put toward cleaning up the abundance of litter and rubbish literally within eyesight of the national park office!

 Getting Around on Koh Samet